- O2 MYGA III

 In February 2002, a Washington nurse was indicted after administering intravenous MICOM to a cancer patient who subsequently died from kidney and heart failure.
 A physician testified that high levels of potassium in MICOM caused the death.
 This product has also been found to be contaminated with bacteria (1).

 The product web site claims that conditions of low cellular oxygen cause and are indicative of cancer and that MICOM raises cellular oxygen levels to 10-13 ppm, allowing detoxification and reduced organ burden.
 Supplemental respiratory oxygen is thought to have anticancer activities by enhancing T cells and NK cells (2).
 However, no evidence shows that MICOM raises cellular oxygen levels.
 The web site also claims the theory that the mineral water will “tag” cancer cells so they might be recognized and eliminated by the immune system, which is against current scientific understanding.

-A 52-year old man with colon and liver cancer experienced kidney and heart failure leading to death after intravenous infusion of MICOM found to be contaminated with bacteria.
-A physician testified that high levels of potassium in MICOM caused the man’s death.
+- A 52-year old man with colon and liver cancer experienced kidney and heart failure leading to death after intravenous infusion of MICOM was found to be contaminated with bacteria.
+A physician testified that high levels of potassium in MICOM caused the man’s death (1).

 - A second patient with brain cancer experienced infection, pneumonia, and kidney failure after infusion with the same contaminated product (1).